 There is a parking lot near the area, and it only takes 1 minute to get to there.
 However, there are very few shops around there, so preparing necessities before visiting the beach is recommended.

 3. Godzilla Rock

-Also in Akita prefecture, there is a boulder named “Godzilla Rock.”
+Also in Akita prefecture, is a boulder named “Godzilla Rock.”
 The scenery of the sunset combined with the silhouette of Godzilla Rock is both beautiful and striking.
 As you may guess from the name, the rock is shaped like Godzilla’s head with an open mouth.
 If you visit the rock towards sunset, the backlit rock appears as if Godzilla is roaring to the ocean!

-It is recommended to enjoy the sunset views from a distance as the figure of Godzilla will appear more realistic than when it is observed from close.
+We recommend you enjoy the sunset views from a distance as the figure of Godzilla will appear more realistic than when it is observed from close.
 Here’s a challenge: can you capture a picture of Godzilla Rock with the sun inside Godzilla’s mouth?